bodrick/awesome/README.md

 *   [filipw/Strathweb.CacheOutput](https://github.com/filipw/Strathweb.CacheOutput) - ASP.NET Web API CacheOutput - library to allow you to cache the output of ApiControllers
 *   [mwrock/RequestReduce](https://github.com/mwrock/RequestReduce) - Instantly makes your .net website faster by reducing the number and size of requests with almost no effort.
 *   [pmcfernandes/Tie.Controls.Bootstrap](https://github.com/pmcfernandes/Tie.Controls.Bootstrap) - Twitter Bootstrap Controls for ASP.NET
-*   [mikeobrien/HidLibrary](https://github.com/mikeobrien/HidLibrary) - This library enables you to enumerate and communicate with Hid compatible USB devices in .NET.

 ## C++